-- Acted as legal counsel to firm partner appointed by the U.S. government to serve as FCPA Corporate Monitor of a large multinational corporation in connection with deferred prosecution agreements with the DOJ and SEC.
-Monitor’s mandate was to review and independently verify the suitability of the company’s compliance program, recommend best practices for an anti-corruption program, ensure accurate accounting of books and records, and verify existence of sufficient internal controls to adequately support compliance efforts.
+- Appointed by the U.S. Government to serve as FCPA Corporate Monitor of a large multinational corporation in connection with deferred prosecution agreements with the USDOJ and SEC (one of approximately 36 such appointments over the last 12 years).
+This appointment required the oversight of the multinational’s anti-corruption compliance program and conducting investigations throughout the world, including in Europe, Asia and Latin America.
+The Monitor’s mandate was to review and independently verify the suitability of the company’s compliance program, recommend best practices for an anti-corruption program, ensure accurate accounting of books and records, and verify existence of sufficient internal controls to adequately support compliance efforts.
+The Monitorship team has included a number of firm attorneys who have used their investigative skills in foreign countries to further the Monitor’s mandate.

 - Conducted internal investigations of suspected FCPA violations all over the world, including: China, Argentina, Brazil, Russia, Vietnam, South Korea, Indonesia, Egypt, the Philippines, India, Sri Lanka, and Germany (among others)